 To sum up, rheumatoid arthritis patients frequently experience sleep problems and pain.
 Some studies show sleep problems increase inflammatory markers, which in turn increases pain.
 Thus, addressing sleep issues may reduce pain.
 While we need to study whether improving sleep quality can reduce pain and depression in patients with RA, it surely won’t hurt to sleep more.

-Yunique Medical offers a range of cutting edge treatments that may improve sleep and manage pain.
+YM offers a range of cutting edge treatments that may improve sleep and manage pain.
 Contact us today to see how we can help you!
 We have offices in Ocala, Florida, as well as Fruitland Park and Daytona.